 Asthma is a long term condition which can be well managed with regular asthma medicines.
 Asthma can be serious though, and if not treated properly can lead to asthma attacks, which can be life threatening.
-But with the right medicines, taken properly and as prescribed, your child should be able to get on with everything they want to do without symptoms.
-You can help your child by:
+But with the right medicines, taken properly and as prescribed, your child should be able to enjoy a life without symptoms.
+You can help by:

 It's important to book in a scheduled asthma review for your child, ideally every six months or at least annually, even if their asthma symptoms are well managed.
 This is so the GP or asthma nurse can see how they’re doing and check their medicines in case the dose needs to be adjusted.
 It’s also an opportunity to talk through their written asthma action plan, check their inhaler technique, discuss any triggers, their environment, and any other factors that may affect their asthma, such as colds and hayfever.

-Encouraging them to take their preventer medicines every day
+- Encouraging your child to take their preventer medicines every day

 To keep well with their asthma your child needs to take their preventer medicine every day as prescribed, usually morning and evening.

-Research shows this is the best way to manage your child's asthma - find our more about Asthma UK's award winning My Asthma plan for children
+Research shows this is the best way to manage your child's asthma - find out more about Asthma UK's award winning My Asthma plan for children

 Click here to download a My Asthma Action Plan